evenstephenr/hydra-query/README.md

 ### useQuery fetch

-the `fetch` function returned by a useQuery hook triggers the actual retrieval of your remote data when it is called.
+The `fetch` function returned by a useQuery hook triggers the actual retrieval of your remote data when it is called.
+This is an asynchronous process, so you should be using this function anywhere else you would normally use a React Hook

-Because this function triggers an asynchronous process, you should call this function inside a React hook like `useEffect`.
+> Not a requirement, but I highly recommend using [`eslint-plugin-react-hooks`](https://www.npmjs.com/package/eslint-plugin-react-hooks) if you aren't already

 ```js
 import { useQuery } from "query";